moq-wg/moq-transport/draft-ietf-moq-transport.md

 indicates a higher priority, with 0 being the highest priority.

 When specified, the SUBSCRIBER_PRIORITY is considered first in selecting a subscription to send data on within a given session.
-The effective original subscriber priority is that of the highest priority data currently available to send for that subscription.
+The original subscriber priority can change within the track, so subscription is prioritized based on the highest priority data currently available to send.
 For example, if the subscription had some data at priority 6 and other data at priority 10, then the subscription priority would be 6.

 The subscriber's priority can be changed via a SUBSCRIBE_UPDATE message.